kronwiz/r3-mustache/README.md

 ### Partials

-Partials must be contained in the context block passed as a parameter to the `render` function.
+Partials must be specified in the context block passed as a parameter to the `render` function.
+A partial is identified by a name and its value in the context block can be of two types:

+* `string!`: it's a buffer containing the actual partial template as a string;
+* `file!`: it's a path of a file containing the partial template.

 ## License